The kissing polynomials and their Hankel determinants: Asymptotic analysis of multivariate oscillatory integrals

-We recall the definition of the function $F$ in (\ref{defF}), and we aim for the leading order term in (\ref{eq:In}), which corresponds to the smallest $m=|\MM{k}|$ such that $\partial_{\Mm{x}}^{\Mm{k}}F(\MM{v})$ does not vanish.

-It is clear from the preceding analysis that the number of $(-1)$s and $(+1)$s in $\MM{v}$ plays a crucial role.
-In particular, we call the difference (in absolute value) between the number of $(+1)$s and the number of $(-1)$s in a vertex the \emph{weight} of that vertex.
-So far, we have been considering vertices with $r$ $(-1)s$ and $n-r$ $(1)s$, so the weight is $|n-2r|$.
+It is clear from the preceding analysis that the number of $(-1)$s and $(+1)$s in $\MM{v}$ plays a crucial role in determining the leading term.
+For this reason, we give the following definition: \begin{definition} Given a vertex $\MM{v}\in\mathcal{V}_n$, we define the \emph{weight} of $\MM{v}$ as the difference (in absolute value) between the number of $(+1)$s and the number of $(-1)$s in $\MM{v}$. \end{definition}